amin-fakouri/laravel-ai-text-generator/README.md

    php artisan key:generate
 ```

-4. Add your API credentials to `.env`:
+4. Add your API credentials to `.env
 OPENAI_API_KEY=your-key-here
-OPENAI_URL=your-endpoint-here
+OPENAI_URL=your-endpoint-here`:

 5. Run migrations (if needed) and start the server: